Rohittater255/PGDDS-Projects/Advanced Regression - House Price Prediction/README.md

  - Data Preparation
  - Scaling the features
  - Splitting the Data into Training and Testing Sets
- - Model Building
+ - Model Building with RFE
+ - Perform Regularization
  - Model Evaluation
  - Result Analysis

 ## Final Model
-The final R2_score of the model is 0.87
+The Adjusted R Square of Train data is :- 0.89

 ## Important Variables
-The variables are significant in predicting the price of a car are:-
+The variables are significant in predicting the price of a House are:-

- - Enginesize (Size of Engine)
- - Company_bmw(Cars manufactured by BMW)
- - Enginelocation_rear(Cars having enginelocation as rear )
- - Enginetype_rotor(Cars having enginetype as rotor)
+ - OverallQual
+ - OverallCond
+ - BsmtFinSF1
+ - TotalBsmtSF
+ - GrLivArea
+ - Fireplaces
+ - GarageArea
+ - House Age
+ - MSZoning_RM
+ - Condition2_PosN
+ - Foundation_PConc
- - Carheight(Height of car)
+ - SaleCondition_Partial